Skip to contents

 library(zip)

-# Download the WorldClim data from the website
+# Download the WorldClim Data

 url <-